6.20.330 Materials and installation.

 The ductile iron pipe shall conform to AWWA C151 and shall be Class 52.
-Grade of iron shall be a minimum of 60-42-10.
 The pipe shall be cement lined to a minimum thickness of one-sixteenth-inch meeting NSF standards for potable water and the exterior shall be coated with an asphaltic coating.

-Each length shall be plainly marked with the manufacturer’s identification, year cast, thickness, class of pipe and weight.
+Each length shall be plainly marked with the manufacturer’s identification and class of pipe.
 The pipe shall be furnished with mechanical joint or push-on type joint, except where plans call for flanged ends.
 Joints shall conform to AWWA C111.

 Joints shall be “made up” in accordance with the manufacturer’s recommendations.
-Standard joint materials, including rubber ring gaskets, shall be furnished with the pipe.
+Standard joint materials, including restrained gaskets, shall be furnished with the pipe.
 Material shall be suitable for the specified pipe size and pressures.